A Modular Approach to Unclonable Cryptography: Introduction

 \textsc{Preimage Sampling Property}: To handle this discrepancy, we consider a class of evasive functions called preimage sampleable evasive functions.
 The first condition we require is that there is a distribution $\distr$ from which we can efficiently sample a circuit $C$ (representing an evasive function) together with an input $x$ such that $C(x)=1$.
 The second condition states that there exists another distribution $\distr'$ from which we can sample $(C',x')$, where $x'$ is sampled uniformly at random and then a punctured circuit $C'$ is sampled conditioned on $C'(x')=1$, satisfying the following property: the distributions $\distr$ and $\distr'$ are computationally indistinguishable.
 The second condition is devised precisely to ensure that we can reduce the security of copy-protection to UPO. \\

 \textsc{Construction and Proof Idea}: But first let us discuss the construction of copy-protection: to copy-protect a circuit $C$, compute two layers of obfuscation of $C$.
 First, obfuscate $C$ using a post-quantum iO scheme and then obfuscate the resulting circuit using UPO.
 To argue security, we view the obfuscated state given to $\alice$ as follows: first sample $C$ from $\distr$ and then do the following: (a) give $\rho_C$ to $\alice$ if $b=0$ and, (b) $\rho_C$ to $\alice$ if $b=1$, where $\rho_C$ is the copy-protected state and $b$ is the challenge bit that is used in the challenge phase.
 So far, we have done nothing.
 Now, we will modify (b).
 We will leverage the above conditions to modify (b) as follows: we will instead sample from $\distr'$.
 Since $\distr$ and $\distr'$ are computationally indistinguishable, the adversary will not notice the change.
 Now, let us examine the modified experiment: if $b=0$, the adversary receives $\rho_C$ (defined above), where $(C,x)$ is sampled from $\distr$ and if $b=1$, the adversary receives $\rho_{C'}$, where $(C',x')$ is sampled from $\distr'$.
-We can show that this precisely corresponds to the UPO experiment and thus, we can successfully carry out the reduction.
+We can show that this precisely corresponds to the UPO experiment and thus, we can successfully carry out the reduction. \anote{For next version: We also need to change a) and argue that the change in a) involves invoking the UPO security.
+I do not think we need to add this but I just wanted to point it out.
+We can say that after this we change a) to be based on $\distr'$ instead of $\distr$.}